Lisbon Forum 2022

 Conflict, post-conflict and, generally speaking, fragile contexts tend to undermine and threaten the upholding and protection of those values.

-This session will examine how to pave the way to build and/or restore peaceful and inclusive societies and to protect human rights and democracy in fragile contexts.
+This session examined how to pave the way to build and/or restore peaceful and inclusive societies and to protect human rights and democracy in fragile contexts.

 Session 4